alkampfergit/personal-blog/codewrecks/content/post/old/2007/07/aspnet-20-session-stored-in-sql.md

 *aspnet\_regsql.exe -S localhost\isntancename -U sa -P sapwd -d  **databasename** -ssadd -sstype c*

-Notice the use of â€“sstype c parameter that forces the script to create a custom database, without that argument the scritp does not permit you to use a custom database name to store the session.
+Notice the use of –sstype c parameter that forces the script to create a custom database, without that argument the scritp does not permit you to use a custom database name to store the session.
 In web.config you should also state that you want to use a custom type sql database with allowCustomSqlDatabase=”true”.

 &lt;sessionState
 timeout=“60“